icex2/bemanitools/doc/development.md

 #### Windows
 TODO

+TODO currently None of the main devs works on windows with this

 ### IDE
 Ultimately, you are free to use whatever you feel comfortable with for development.
 The following is our preferred development environment which we run on a Linux distribution of our choice: